 How Do I Keep My Crested Gecko’s Vivarium At The Correct Temperature?

 It is extremely important to keep your Crested Gecko at the right temperature no matter what type of heating source you decide on using.
-Here are a few tips to make it easier to keep the tank in the 72-80 F range:
+Here are a few tips to make it easier to keep the

 - Keep the vivarium away from direct sunlight as this can increase the temperature significantly.
 (Just think of being in a car without air-con on a hot day!)